openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   2. Select `Advanced` and click on `Change...` to change the page size.
   3. On Virtual Memory window uncheck `Automatically manage paging file size ...` and set the Initial size  and  Maximum size to **1024** and **2048** and reboot.
   4. If you have not previously installed Intel’s Edison drivers for Windows, you will need to do that first.
-     Run the executable located [here.](https://software.intel.com/en-us/iot/hardware/edison/downloads) Be sure to select the version appropriate for your Windows OS (64bit or 32bit):
+     Run the executable "Windows Stand Alone" located [here.](https://software.intel.com/en-us/iot/hardware/edison/downloads) This will install usb drivers and Intel's latest ubilinux.
+We will next flash Jubilinux so the security and wifi if installed will be erased.
+Be sure to select the version appropriate for your Windows OS (64bit or 32bit):

 ### If you're using a Mac: